Implementing the Convention

 Learn more about the process for reporting on the United Nations Convention on the Rights of Persons with Disabilities (the Convention).

-How does reporting on the Convention work?
+Reporting on the Convention

 Every government that has ratified the Convention has to provide regular progress reporting on implementation.
-The first report is due two years after ratification and then every four years after that.

 Once the government has provided answers to the questions in the List of Issues, representatives from the government will go to Geneva, Switzerland to meet with the Committee.
 At the meeting the Committee asks the government more questions about what it is doing to implement the Convention.
 The Committee also meets separately with civil society organisations.

-The progress report, List of Issues, information from civil society and the meeting in Geneva are all part of the review of progress for each country that has ratified the Convention.
+The progress report, List of Issues, information from civil society, and the meeting in Geneva are all part of the review of progress for each country that has ratified the Convention.

 After the review of progress, the Committee sends each country 'Concluding Observations'.
-These recognise the things the country is doing well on, and also includes recommendations on things that need to improve.
+These recognise the things the country is doing well and also includes recommendations on things that need to improve.

-First review of New Zealand
+First review of New Zealand’s progress

 The first progress report on New Zealand's implementation of the Convention was submitted to the United Nations in March 2011.
 This followed consultation on the report from November to December 2010.